MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-included-files-view.md

 An example ETL file showing the includes files for a sample project.
 In the file path column, winrtHeaders.h is selected and expanded.
 It takes 8.219 seconds to build which is 50.1% of the build time.
 Its child node is Grapher.cpp, which is also listed as the translation unit."
 :::image-end:::

+The translation unit column can help disambiguate which file was being compiled in cases where a header file is included many times and you want to find out where that happens the most.

 We know that `winrtHeaders.h` is expensive to parse, but we can learn more.

 ## Include Tree view